NexwayGroup/foobator/junior/leap-years.md

 # Leap years

 Write a function that takes year as an int and returns boolean to indicate if the year is a leap one.
-Do not use built-in PHP functions to detect leap year.
+Do not use built-in/stdandard library functions to detect leap year.
 Provide basic protection against bogus parameters.

-Comment relevant pieces of code only.
-Use doc blocks to document parameters and return types.
+Be wary that there is no year 0.

+Bonus points for:
-Writing a unit tests for testing common cases is highly recommended and will be rewarded with extra points.
+- writing unit tests for testing common cases
+- turning the function into a working HTTP API server

 The year is a leap year if:
-- is evenly divisible by 4
+- is divisible by 4
-- but is not evenly divisible by 100
+- but is not divisible by 100
-- unless it is also evenly divisible by 400
+- unless it is also divisible by 400

 Input used to validate the solution:
 - 2016